19hours/sg-statutes/Acts/Criminal Procedure Code.md

 (c) order the attachment of any property, movable or immovable, belonging to the person —

-(i) by seizure;

-(ii) by appointing a receiver; or
+(i) by seizure of such property which may be sold and the proceeds applied towards the payment of that sum; or

+(ii) by appointing a receiver who shall be at liberty to take possession of and sell such property and apply the proceeds towards the payment of that sum;

+[Act 33 of 2012 wef 01/01/2013]

-(iii) by directing any other person who owes money to the person to pay the court the amount of that debt due or accruing or the amount that is sufficient to pay off the compensation sum;
+(ca) direct any person who owes money to the person ordered to pay compensation to pay the court the amount of that debt due or accruing or the amount that is sufficient to pay off the compensation sum;

+[Act 33 of 2012 wef 01/01/2013]

 (d) direct that in default of payment of the compensation sum, that person must suffer imprisonment for a certain term, which imprisonment must be consecutive with any other imprisonment to which he may be sentenced or to which he may be liable under a commutation of sentence;